PrefectHQ/prefect/docs/integrations/prefect-aws/index.md

 Below we show how to create blocks with Python code.
 Alternatively, each block can be created through the Prefect UI.

-## Save credentials to an AWS Credentials block for use with other AWS services
+## Save credentials to an AWS Credentials block

 Use of most AWS services requires an authenticated session.
 Prefect makes it simple to provide credentials via a AWS Credentials block.